-on the day of the Founder's Banquet.
+16. All students occupying Seminary dormitories must pay the board charge in full; no reduction will be made for meals missed.
+The Seminary is not equipped to serve special diets; students requiring such service will need to seek lodging and meals off campus.
+The use of the dormitories is limited to patrons of the dining room.
+No meal is served on Sundays at noon; a buffet supper is served on Sunday evenings.
+Breakfast only is served on Thanksgiving day and Christmas day.
+No evening meal is served on the day of the Founder's Banquet and on the day of the official picnic.
 Quoted rates are dependent upon provision and labor costs remaining stable.
-The dining room charges must be paid in full quarterly payments in advance, the first not later than enrollment day of the semester, and the others (\$52.00 each) for the fall of 1960 on October 8, November 5, and December 3, and for the spring semester for 1961 on February 11, March 11 and April 8, (\$49.10 each) unless the student elects to pay two or more quarterly payments in advance.
+The dining room charges must be paid in full quarterly payments in advance, the first not later than enrollment day of the semester, and the others (\$52.00 each) for the fall of 1961 on October 7, November 4, and December 2, and for the spring semester for 1962 on February 10, March 10 and April 7, (\$49.10 each) unless the student elects to pay two or more quarterly payments in advance.
 Students who expect to work to earn their expenses should come prepared to make initial payments in full in advance and accumulate money from their work for future advance payments.
 A student who becomes in arrears in his board bill will not be eligible to continue to receive dining room service nor dormitory privileges unless satisfactory arrangement is made promptly with the Business Office.
 Refunds, when approved, will be made on an equitable basis.
-The charge for the fall semester of 1960 is 208.00 196.40
+The charge for the fall semester of 1961 is......
+208.00 For the spring semester of 1962 it is......
+196.40

-Summary of Enrollment Costs

-16. A single student must have the following amount of cash in order

-to enroll for the FALL SEMESTER 1960

-a.
-Tuition fee, average approximately 96.00

-(determined by the semester hour program)

-b.
-Activity fee 5.25

-c.
-Room fee 50.00

-d.
-Key fee, for the yeare.
-Radio fee if one is used, the school year .50

-e.
-Radio fee if one is used, the school year 3.00

-f.
-Meals, first quarter-semester 52.00

-g.
-Library fee 5.00

-TOTAL \$211.75

-During the fall semester the student will have to make three additional ,

-quarterly payments for meals, \$52.00 each 156.00

-GRAND TOTAL FOR SEMESTER haca ar

-\$307.73

-In addition the student will need from \$25.00 to \$60.00 for books and

-supplies according to his classification.
-Moreover, the student will need to accumulate the following amount in

-cash in order to enroll for the

-SPRING SEMESTER 1961 06.00

-a.
-Tuition fee, approximately 96.00

-(determined by the semester hour program) b.
-Activity fee 4.25

-c.
-Room fee 50.00

-d.
-Meals, first quarter-semester 49.10

-e.
-Library fee 5.00

-#004 2F

-TOTAL \$2U4.35